putuoka/c4it-blog/content/posts/2019/007-api-gateway/article.md

 An interesting thing to do with API Gateways is UI Composition.

-Imagine that you must show info that comes from different services, for example the list of available products with few details about the product itself and info about the seller.
+Imagine that you must show info that comes from different services, for example, the list of available products with few details about the product itself and info about the seller.
 You can handle this problem in 3 ways:

-1. call an API to get the list of all products an then call, for each product, another API to get the additional info, doing those operations directly from the client;
+1. call an API to get the list of all products and then call, for each product, another API to get the additional info, doing those operations directly from the client;
 2. create a single API function that returns all the info;
 3. use a Gateway that deals with all the operations from the backend and then returns the result as requested by the client.